schutzwerk/CANalyzat0r/docker/README.md

 ## Shared files and folders
 - To make all data persistent, the file `database.db` is shared with the container.
 - Additionally, the folder `sharedFolder` is mounted into `/root/sharedFolder/` of the container.

+## Docker Capabilities and Privileges

+- `privileged`: Used to access all CAN interfaces of the host
+- `CAP_SYS_MODULE`: Used to load the `can` kernel module from the container